needlestack/gmc64/README.md

 | `poster_seconds` | Same as above; only meaningful with `play=1` |
 | `play_demo=1` | Alias — expands to `disk=demo&file=gmc64i/prg&play=1&poster_seconds=8.5` |

-Example — send someone a runnable link that still lets them peek behind the curtain:
+Example — send someone a runnable link that still lets them drop into the editor and see the code:

 ```
 https://gmc64.com/editor.html?disk=https://your-host.com/game.d64&file=GAME/PRG&play=1
 ```

 The other editors (`sprite-maker.html`, `scene-maker.html`, `sound-maker.html`,
-`music-maker.html`) accept `disk` and `file` too — deep-linking straight to a specific asset for editing.
+`music-maker.html`) accept `disk` and `file` too, deep-linking straight to a specific asset for editing.

 ### Iframe embed